pedropb/machine-learning-nanodegree/classes/reinforcement-learning/markov-decision-process.md

     - `R(s,a)`: being on state `s` and taking action `a`
     - `R(s,a,s')`:  being on state `s`, taking action `a` and achieving state `s'`.
     - All these representations provide the same mathematical value and can be modeled by `R(s)` alone.
 - Policy - represents the "master plan" to solve the problem.
-It is represented by the function `π(s) = a`, where for any given state `s` it outputs the best course of action `a` to take.
+It is represented by a mapping of states to actions `π(s) -> a`, where for any given state `s` it outputs the best course of action `a` to take.
-    - `π*` represents the optimal solution - the function that maximizes the rewards.
+    - `π*` represents the optimal solution - the mapping that maximizes the rewards.

 ## More on rewards